sonertari/SSLproxy/README.md

 mode of operation.
 So existing or new software developed in any programming language can be modified to be used with SSLproxy to inspect and/or modify any or all parts of the packets diverted to it.

+Given the example proxyspec above, a listening program should be listening on port 8080.

 You can offload the system SSLproxy is running on by diverting packets to remote listening programs too.
 For example, given the following proxy